Amanatullah Khan: Member of Legislative Assembly (2015–2020)

-Member of Legislative Assembly (2020 onwards)
+Member of Legislative Assembly (2020-2025)

 In 2020 he defeated Braham Singh of BJP by a margin of 71,664 votes in the 2020 Delhi Legislative Assembly elections.
-Since 2020, he is an elected member of the 7th Delhi Assembly.
+Since 2025, he is an elected member of the 8th Delhi Assembly.

 His term as MLA in the Seventh Legislative Assembly of Delhi is his second term.

 In April 2020, a video of man assaulting a 14 year old child at Dasna temple in UP had gone viral.
-A far right Hindu Yati Narsinghand Saraswati released a video supporting the assaulter and also made disparaging comments against Prophet Muhammad.
+Yati Narsinghand Saraswati, chief priest of Dasna Devi temple, released a video supporting the assaulter and also made disparaging comments against Prophet Muhammad.
 Khan filed a police complaint at Jamia Nagar police station against Saraswati for "hurting religious sentiments".
 He said, "There are uncouth words that are below the standards of being repeated.
 It is needless to say that such statements for cheap publicity and personal gain hurts sentiments of Muslims at large.
 Yati Narsinghanand Saraswati with all his knowledge and intention has hurt religious sentiments of the Muslim community not only in India, but all the over the world."
 Khan had posted a reaction video where he was seen calling for Narsinghand's beheading and cutting off his tongue, followed by a statement that even though his words call for beheading, "we have faith in the Constitution and the law and we hope an FIR will be registered against him and he will be sent to jail".
 Later a police complaint was filed against Khan for allegedly threatening Narsinghand.

-Khan had publicly criticized the Bharatiya Janata Party led Union government.
-In May 2022, the BJP led Municipal body in Delhi had organized a drive where structures were destroyed with bulldozers (backhoe).
+Khan had publicly criticised the Bharatiya Janata Party led Union government.
+In May 2022, the BJP led Municipal body in Delhi had organised a drive where structures were destroyed with bulldozers (backhoe).
 Khan led protests against the demolition drive and was arrested for the same.
 He was released on bail next day.